Failedex/CarbonMonoxide/README.md

 - a file under `~/Documents/fuck.txt`.
 This is a to do list

 ## Set up
-Just a heads up that my eww binary is under `~/.local/bin/eww`, so you might have to edit some scripts I have if this is not the case for you.

 It should be possible to set this configuration up using
 ```
 stow .